 Mid-2011 to Mid-2015 Population and Dwelling Stock Estimates

 As part of the production of the mid-2014 and mid-2015 population and dwelling stock estimates Cambridgeshire County Council undertook a review of its methodology.
 The estimates were re-based back to Census 2011 in order to provide, for the first time, a mid-2011 set of population and dwelling stock estimates.
 A revised set of population and dwelling stock estimates for mid-2011 to mid-2013, using a consistent set of data sources and methodology, has been produced along with the mid-2014 and mid-2015 population and dwelling stock estimates.

 2015-Based Population and Dwelling Stock Forecasts

 Cambridgeshire County Council’s 2015-based population and dwelling stock forecasts build on the mid-2015 population and dwelling stock estimates, and forecast ahead to 2036.
 The population and dwelling stock forecasts are ‘policy-led’, so that they are consistent with planned levels of house-building.
 The 2015-based population and dwelling stock forecasts are mainly based on the local authorities’ 2015 housing trajectories, with some interpolation and extrapolation by Cambridgeshire County Council.
 A preview of the population forecasts can be seen below.

-The 2015-based population and dwelling stock forecasts broken down by district and ward are available on our Open Data portal.
+The full 2015-based population and dwelling stock forecasts broken down by district and ward are available on our Open Data portal.

 The methodology note provides more detail on the production of the mid-2011 to mid-2015 population and dwelling stock estimates and the 2015-based population and dwelling stock forecasts.